Become an Inclusive Employers Member today

 Facts you should know

-- Eid al-Fitr is different from Eid al-Adha.
-Eid al-Adha takes place later in the year and is the second main holiday celebrated in Islam.
+- Eid al Fitr is different from Eid al Adha.
+Eid al Adha takes place later in the year and is the second main holiday celebrated in Islam.

-How to celebrate Eid al Fitr in the workplace
+How to celebrate in the workplace

 There are numerous ways to support people celebrating Eid al Fitr, including: